Dejean97/Movie_Correlation_Project/README.md

 ### Actions in Python

-First and foremost the shape of the data, any columns with missing values and the included data types were examined.
+First and foremost I explored the shape of the data, any columns with missing values and the included data types were examined.
 Following this, I used one of my favourite simple pieces of code to examine the unique values in each column.

     for c in df.columns:
        print ("---- %s ---" % c)